World Federation of Right to Die Societies: Controversy

-Cases of people choosing assisted suicide programs have been met with some controversy in the media and public.
+Cases of people choosing assisted dying have been met with some controversy in the media and public.
 One famous case is that of Brittany Maynard.
 She was diagnosed with a terminal brain cancer and chose to end her life, but before doing so, she chose to speak out about her situation and her choice, thus opening up the debate about the right-to-die movement in America.

 Controversy also lies in issues regarding whether or not the right to die should be granted to those who are in a minimally conscious state (MCS).
 MCS refers to people who have suffered neurological damage and will never fully recover, but still have some awareness.

 Groups such as Not Dead Yet fight against the movement to legalize and promote the right to die.
-They worry that if euthanasia is legalized, seniors and people with disabilities will be pressured against their will into accepting it.
+They worry that if assisted dying is legalized, seniors and people with disabilities will be pressured against their will into accepting it.

+However, there is no international evidence available that supports this assertion.

 Additionally, controversy has also surfaced amongst right-to-die societies themselves.
 For example, the well-known organization in the worldwide movement Exit International publisher of the Peaceful Pill Handbook, was granted admission to the World Federation by 2018 but not without some opposition.
 Within just a few years it had decided not to renew its membership.
 Tensions appear to lie between societies that advance all options to a reliable, peaceful and painless death such as Exit International, Final Exit Network in the US, and Right to Die Society Canada for example, and most other member societies that only advocate for a medical model regulated by legislation with restrictive eligibility criteria.
 In keeping with the declared human right that all should have access to assisted dying, the former argue for greater inclusiveness of all persons seeking this remedy even if not gravely ill, while also noting the limitations and exclusions under limited medical assistance (MAID) or physician-assisted dying (PAD) in all jurisdictions where it has evolved.
 Persons preferring not to involve doctors and other professionals in this personal, final act should similarly not be denied knowledge and support without threats of criminal prosecution.